iv461/ros_dynamic_topic_synchronizer/README.md

 # fsd_topic_synchronizer

-This is a ROS package for a topic synchronizer to approximately synchronize multiple topics similar to the [message_filters](wiki.ros.org/message_filters)-package.
+This is a Robot Operating System (ROS) package for synchronizing multiple topics by approximately matching the message timestamps, similarly to the [message_filters](wiki.ros.org/message_filters)-package.
-Unlike the [message_filters](wiki.ros.org/message_filters) package however
+Unlike the [message_filters](wiki.ros.org/message_filters) package however, the number of messages does not need to be set at compile-time, instead it can be done at runtime.
+This package thereore removes the limitation of having to know the number of topics at compile, instead only the message types have to be provided.

+It also provides one additional feature that is very useful for implementing sensor fusion applications: A timeout.

 # Requirements